segarra99/portfolio/README.md

-# Manuel Segarra's Web Development Portfolio
+# My Software Development Portfolio

-Welcome to my web development portfolio.
-This repository showcases my projects and skills in web development.
+Welcome to my software development portfolio.
+This repository showcases my projects and skills in software development.

 ## Technologies Used